romanschejbal/gassetic/Resources/doc/GasseticAndSymfony2.md

 #### 1 Install your libraries via [Bower](http://bower.io/)

 We install all our frontend assets to a folder called 'assets' in the root directory.
 You can install them to wherever you want.
+For how to change the bower directory please follow [this link](http://stackoverflow.com/questions/14079833/how-to-change-bowers-default-components-folder).

 ```
 bower search bootstrap